Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 This is the same methodology
 that was used for [aider's recent SOTA result on SWE Bench Lite](https://aider.chat/2024/05/22/swe-bench-lite.html).
-The only difference is that at most two tries were attempted instead of six, due to the increased token costs involved in this benchmark.
+The only difference is that for this result at most two tries were attempted instead of six, due to the increased token costs involved in this benchmark.
 The SWE Bench problems are more difficult and involve edits to more than one source file,